Introduction to wikis

 Common page structures

-When you first introduce your Wiki, you might have some trouble deciding what kind of content to put in your pages and how to title them.
+When you first introduce your Wiki, you might have trouble deciding what content to include and how to title your pages.

-Let’s go over a few examples to get you started.
-We’ll provide a few templates that you can use as well—just copy and paste them into your Wiki’s home page.
+Let’s review a few examples to get you started.
+We’ll also provide a few templates that you can use—just copy and paste them into your Wiki’s home page.

 Page structure for an organization-wide Wiki